PX4/PX4-Autopilot/misc/buildroot/configs/README.txt

 arm920t-defconfig-4.3.3
 arm7tdmi-defconfig-4.3.3
-	Builds an ARM toolchain using gcc 4.3.3.
+	Builds an OABI ARM toolchain using gcc 4.3.3.
 These configurations builds both gcc and g++ for the arm7tdmi (armv4t) or the arm920t (armv4t).
 These are udates to *-defconfig-4.2.4 (see notes above).